senecajs/senecajs.org/src/pages/api/index.md

 stockItem.quantity = 22
 ```

-A set of default or preset options can be passed to the above method to create a pre-populated object.
+A set of default or pre-set options can be passed to the above method to create a pre-populated object:

 ```js
 var stockItem = seneca.make('stock-item', {